 This is a rule for ANY vehicle, not just your skoolie.
-Don’t be silly.
+Treat it like a home inspection, don’t be silly - ask too many questions.
 This rule ESPECIALLY rings true if you can’t physically see the bus.
 But you should always try and see it for a walk around and test drive.

 This is a bare minimum and a must before buying anything.
 Find a reputable heavy-duty mechanic in the area and get the owner to drive the bus there for the appointment.
 If he is refusing to allow you to purchase pending it passes, he's most likely hiding something.